kimfucious/sakura/README.md

 You'll need to edit it manually for your own links at `_includes/header.html`.

-It's included in the layout files by adding it like this:
+The navbar/header is included in the layout files by adding it like this:

 ```liquid
 {% include head.html %}